 Joy has performed on improv and sketch house teams around LA at UCB, Second City Hollywood, and iO West and had one of her original sketch shows picked up for a run at UCB Franklin.
 Her writing has placed in the Page Awards Top 25 comedy pilots and WeScreenplay Diverse Voices finals.

 Erica Branch-RidleyHITN Learning, VP of Creative Development and Production

-Two-time Emmy Award winning Erica Branch-Ridley oversees multi-platform approaches to learning for preschoolers at Hispanic Information and Telecommunications Network (HITN).
-Her work combines touchscreen apps and games with traditional learning methods, to address the academic and socio-emotional needs for young Hispanic chidren and their families.
+Two-time Emmy Award winning Erica Branch-Ridley oversaw multi-platform approaches to learning for preschoolers at Hispanic Information and Telecommunications Network (HITN).
+Her work combined touchscreen apps and games with traditional learning methods, to address the academic and socio-emotional needs for young Hispanic children and their families.
 Prior to HITN, Erica worked at Sesame Workshop, where she led digital strategy for the children’s TV show The Electric Company.
 Erica was also Sr. Producer at Nickelodeon Online where she created the first fully interactive experiences for Blues Clues and Dora the Explorer.